-Recently the global financial industry has seen an unprecedented increase in regulatory requirements forcing institutions to have a greater focus on the way risk is managed.
+The financial industry has seen an unprecedented increase in regulatory requirements forcing banks to have a greater focus on the way risk is managed.
 Increasingly, regulators, customers, and other key stakeholders are demanding more transparency while management is requiring greater ROI from systems, software, and tools.
 However, many organizations create fragmented systems for risk management and compliance producing an inefficient system filled with redundancies and additional risk.

 Quantivate knows that each organization is unique, and has made its solutions’ customizability, flexibility, and configurability the unconditional foundation of the Quantivate platform.